We had never heard of it either

 In this article, I’ll explain what the virtual WiFi mini port adapter is and how you can use it on your Windows 7 PC.
 Apparently, this is a feature that is still in beta and therefore you won’t find very much official documentation on how to use it.

 To play around with creating your own wireless access point, you can go about it in two ways: use the command line in Windows 7 or download a third party program that provides a nice GUI interface and some extra features.
 I’ll show you how to use both.
-If you’re a little tech-savvy, I would suggest you use the command line.
+If you’re a little tech-savvy, I would suggest you use the command line as the third-party program is not free.

 Setup Wireless Access Point using Command Line